alehu57686/Enron-Email-Network-Analysis/README.md

 #### Jupyter Notebook Configuration

-If you're working with Jupyter Notebooks, include the following magic commands to enhance visualization and handle warnings:
+If you're working with Jupyter Notebooks, include the following commands to enhance visualization and handle warnings:

 ```python
 %matplotlib inline